KHUSHBOO0012/SystemDesign/DesignTraining.md

 ## Prime Factors for Modern Architecture
 Scalability: You should be able to handle more request with increase in hardware.
-Vertical, Horizontal Scaling
+Vertical- enhance power of machine, Horizontal Scaling- distirbute load on multiple machine

 Resilience: What happens if service go down.
-Somehow it should repair itself, Like multiple instances of the service.
+Somehow it should identify that something is wrong and repair itself.
+Like multiple instances of the service.

-Stability:
+Stability

-Ability to grow:
+Ability to grow

-Service Integration:
+Service Integration.

 ## E-commerce Application